dojot/docs/source/architecture.rst

 ***********************************

 Apache Kafka is a distributed messaging platform that can be used by applications which need to stream data or consume/produce data pipelines.
-In contrast to what Orion is, Kafka seems to be more appropriate to fulfil *dojot*'s architectural requirements (responsibility isolation, simplicity, and so on).
-And using it with a subscription manager and a NGSI interface translator, we can compose an entity which is very close to the features offered by Orion, in addition to improved speed and easier scalability.
+In comparison with other open-source messaging solutions, Kafka seems to be more appropriate to fulfil *dojot*'s architectural requirements (responsibility isolation, simplicity, and so on).

 In Kafka, a specialized topics structure is used to insure isolation between different users and applications data, enabling a multi-tenant infrastructure.